 He was also a contributing writer on TV Book: The Ultimate Television Book for Workman Publishing and reported for several film trade magazines such as Millimeter magazine.

-Elio Zarmati is a member of the Writers Guild of America, West, and the Motion Pictures Editors Guild.
+Elio Zarmati is a member (emeritus) of the Writers Guild of America, West, the Motion Pictures Editors Guild, and the Ojai Chamber of Commerce.
 He serves on the Advisory Board of the Levantine Cultural Center, a non-profit peace organization he co-founded, and has been active with the International Rescue Committee and other humanitarian organizations.
 He won the Ojai Valley Chamber of Commerce’s Entrepreneurial Spirit Award in 2007.